Discover more from Hardcore Software by Steven Sinofsky

 Still, we had pushed through a final design change to enable the assistant to be turned off.
 The change was easy technically, but difficult emotionally.
 Our goal was for Clippy to be an ever-present but unobtrusive assistant (Agent was the term at the time, today that would be Bot), thus turning Clippy off was an admission of failure.
 Making this possible was quite hard on the team given how far we had come from Bob through “tfc” and beyond.
 That is all the techie crowd needed, and with that most of the business deployments of Office 97 had no ever-present Assistant.

 These reviews mattered.
 Reviews of products might seem old school in a world of instant hot takes in social networking and especially with products where bugs or errors can be fixed on the fly.
-In an era when software could not be so easily changed, publications assigned several people over the course of weeks or more to dig deep into a product, and our own marketing touted excerpts, these reviews really carried weight.
-We had a reviews team in marketing, 3 or more full-time people plus a reviews team at our PR agency working broadly with all the outlets, and this was repeated in most major subsidiaries, especially Japan, Korea, Germany, UK.
+In an era when software could not be so easily changed, publications assigned several people over the course of weeks or more to dig deep into a product, and our own marketing touted excerpts.
+These reviews really carried weight.
+We had a reviews team in marketing, 3 or more full-time people plus a reviews team at our PR agency working broadly with all the outlets, and this was repeated in most major subsidiaries, especially Japan, Korea, Germany, and UK.
 At the peak (over the next product cycle) there were easily 100 reviews being executed in the US.
 The marketing team was on a plane for two months meeting in person with all of these.
 I would visit dozens myself.
-There was a constant line of communication field questions, dealing with bugs and compatibility, and offering support for demos and more.
+There was a constant stream of communications fielding questions, dealing with bugs and compatibility, and offering support for demos and more.
 There was a growing parallel effort working with the rising importance of IT industry analysts.
 Analysts such as Gartner Group would soon eclipse the traditional tech reviews in importance to our business.

 It was not without controversy that we focused so much on reviewers.
 This was an era where they could be characterized as a form of gatekeeper.
 It was no doubt limiting as any one reviewer represented a narrow perspective compared to all customers.
 There were no real alternatives.
 In many ways the internet would come to save us and enable a product as broad as Office to reach many more customers directly with more tailored messages, content, and calls to action.
 The changes in how we reached customers coincided with the maturing PC and PC industry.